Winter Wellness

 Decrease the stress in your life as much as possible.
 Physical, chemical, and emotional stress weakens your immune system.

 Some stressors include but are not limited to caffeine, sugar, medications, toxins in personal care and cleaning products, drugs, alcohol, inflammatory foods, antibiotics, and sleep deprivation.
-There are also ways to help deal with stress through meditation, yoga, tai chi, acupuncture, and lymphatic massage.
+There are also ways to help deal with stress through meditation, massage, yoga, tai chi and acupuncture.

 Avoid hand sanitizers